andrew-hyde/Fin_Metrics_Prac_Exam_2022/README.md

 to active managers.
 Passively managed investments decreased by at least 3.8% since January 2003.
-It can be the case that active managers outperform passive managers, however, when adjusted for fees the average active manager underperforms comapred to passive bench like the SWIX.
+It can be the case that active managers outperform passive managers, however, when adjusted for fees the average active manager underperforms compared to passive bench like the SWIX.

 ``` r
 Cum_Fee_Comparison_1.1(Asisa_funds, Fee = 0, Start = ymd(20030101),